 |Knowledge-base / Help docs||Support, knowledge base with Youtube videos||Support, training, knowledge base with Youtube videos||Community support, knowledge base, Youtube videos|

 |Non-Cochrane screening approaches||Super-fast title-only screening (coming soon)||None||Super-fast title-only screening|

 In a nutshell

-The product: Syras is a flexible screening tool, useful in a variety of scenarios, and powerful enough to work well with a team.
-Syras can help in a wide range of uses, including Cochrane reviews.
-Payment is per-project, and not subscription based, which aligns with the expectations of academics.
+The product: Syras is a flexible screening tool, useful in a variety of scenarios, including smaller scale pieces of work like dissertations, yet powerful enough to work well with a team doing a Cochrane review.
+Payment is per-project, and not subscription based, which aligns with the expectations of academics funding their work.

 Syras is reasonably priced, and is sold to the academics doing the reviews.
 To thrive, Syras will need to be a pleasure to use for academics.
 Expect this aspiration to be a constant into the future.

-The company: Scipilot (the makers of Syras) mission is about accelerating the scientific process.
+The company: The Scipilot (the makers of Syras) mission is about accelerating the scientific process.

 While both Covidence and Rayyan are born from the world of academia, Syras is delivered by two tech-sector veterans, wanting to apply their experience to academic software.
 With loose ties to academia, they’re approaching things with a different perspective, looking for new and innovative ways to improve the scientific process.

 Sign up for your free account and start a free demo project.